D3v1l5cript/HydraCrack-Pro/README.md

 1. Clone this repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script: `HydraCrack-Pro.py`.
+3. Run the script: `python HydraCrack-Pro.py`.
 4. Follow the on-screen instructions to utilize the tool.

 ## Requirements